Systemx23x/PI-Pwn-AIO/README.md

 For GoldHEN you need to place the GoldHEN.bin File onto the root of a USB Drive Formated as FAT32/exFAT and Plug it into the Console.<br>
-Once GoldHEN has been loaded for the first time it will be coPIed to the Consoles Internal HDD and the USB is no longer Required.<br>
+Once GoldHEN has been loaded for the first time it will be Copyed to the Consoles Internal HDD `/data/GoldHEN/xxxx/goldhen.bin`<br>
+and the USB-Drive is no longer Required.<br>
-To update GoldHEN just Repeat the above Process and the new version will be coPIed to the internal HDD<br>
+To update GoldHEN just Repeat the above Process and the new Version will be copyed to the internal HDD, or Use FileZilla and FTP Connection,<br>
+to Copy `goldhen.bin` to `/data/GoldHEN/xxxx/goldhen.bin` and Replace It.<br>

 ## Console FTP / Binload